20squares/credible-commitments/credible-commitments/README.md

 ## File structure

-The model is composed of several files, stored in two branches.
+The model is composed of several files, stored in three branches.
 In the `main` branch:

 - The `app` folder contains `Main.hs`, where the `main` function is defined.
 This is the function executed when one gives `stack run` (cf. [Running the analytics](#running-the-analytics)).
 - The `pics` folder exists only for the purpose of this documentation file.